pluja/awesome-privacy/README.md

 - Bank payments (wire, sepa, etc)

 <img width="16" src="misc/check.png"> </img>  **Instead use**
 - [Monero](https://www.getmonero.org/) - Monero is cash for a connected world.
-It’s fast, private, untraceable and secure.
+It's fast, private, untraceable and secure.
 - Cash - Use person-to-person payments using physical notes and coins.

 **USE WITH CAUTION**